 Key findings: Senior leader training times dropped by nearly 90 minutes and board member training times dropped by 60 minutes from our 2014 benchmark findings.

 Make a case for the importance of training your top executives.
 It can be very challenging to secure seat time for these higher level learners, but compliance professionals must continue efforts to make training easily accessible and high-quality to engage and impact behavior at this level.
-High-quality training courses, short bursts of peer-to-peer learning (such as the videos offered in our NAVEX Exchange series) and live, scenario based training (offered by our Advisory Services team) have proven, in our experience to have the greatest impact for these groups.
+High-quality training courses, short bursts of peer-to-peer learning and live, scenario-based training have proven, in our experience to have the greatest impact for these groups.
 Executive commitment—or lack of commitment—to the success of an ethics and compliance program can make or break the culture of an organization.

 5) Make Sure E&C Training Courses Match Evolving Organizational Risks